 - Demonstrate gratitude for peers and their supporters

 - Engage and empower people to own what they do

 - Focus on priorities

-- Have clear boundaries for myself and others
+- Have reasonable boundaries and expectations for myself and others

 - Share my learnings